Burro Flats site: History

 The work by the ASASC, Rozaire, Grant, and Fenenga, focused on and described the Burro Flats cave art and the archaeological components of the site.
 The research begun in 1979, by the archaeologist John Romani, Edwin Krupp (the Director of the Griffith Observatory), and others, showed that the site (complex) was utilized to predict and observe both the winter and summer solstices.
 This fact about its past use attracted peoples' attention, and generated a new level of interest in the site.

 Additional research in the early 1990s refined previous descriptions of the 25-acre National Register of Historic Places-listed site complex, which was re-recorded, generally following Fenenga's 1973 definition of the site boundaries, as CA-VEN-1072.
 The Burro Flats "main panel" (i.e. Rozaire's CA-VEN-160) thus became CA-VEN-1072, Locus 10.

 In popular culture

 A replica of the pictographs can be seen on a six-foot-high wall in the magazine area of Simi Valley Library.

+Burro Flats is a point of interest in the video game Grand Theft Auto 5 by Rockstar Studios.